 At this point, with interesting effect, a very brief modulating passage leads almost unexpectedly to the initial episode that definitively concludes the piece.

 This is the shortest Sonatina of the entire group.
 The composer's decision to juxtapose two Allegro moderato tempos, omitting from the composition the slow tempo that until now had always appeared is interesting.

-This choice was no doubt made to highlight the freshness and lightness of this Sonatina that does not linger as the others in cantabile moments of greater extension, while at the same time trying to communicate a feeling of brightness and brilliance embellished by short contrasting moments.
+The choice for the performance of this Sonatina, that does not linger as the others in cantabile moments of greater extension, was therefore to highlight the freshness and lightness of the piece, trying to convey a feeling of brightness and brilliance embellished by short contrasting moments.

-From the point of view of gesture it was useful to alternate semiquavers linked to others wich were more articulated as wellas alternating types of staccato using different gestures, either resting lightly on the keys or realised using only the fingers.
+From the point of view of gesture it was useful to alternate legato semiquavers to a more brilliant sound as well as alternating types of staccato using different gestures, either by resting lightly on the keys or using only the fingers.

 (Trad.: Sara Rosenman)